Saikiran007123/Ecommerce-Using-MERN/readme.md

--> Developed a dynamic and responsive e-commerce application using MERN Stack.
+- Developed a dynamic and responsive e-commerce application using MERN Stack.

--> item Designed a responsive and user-friendly react frontend to allow users to interact with the application.
+- Designed a responsive and user-friendly React frontend to allow users to interact with the application.

--> JWT  for secure token-based authentication.
+- Implemented JWT for secure token-based authentication.

--> Made use of React Routers to navigate between pages.
+- Utilized React Routers to enable seamless navigation between pages.

--> Made use of Redux to store to maintain the states.
+- Integrated Redux to efficiently manage and maintain application states.

--> Using the Express library on top of Nodejs.
+- Leveraged the Express library on top of Node.js for server-side development.

--> Using MongoDB as the NoSQL database to store our data as documents in JSON format.
+- Employed MongoDB as the NoSQL database to store data in JSON format as documents.

--> REST APIs with Express and use these endpoints in the React frontend to interact with the backend part.
+- Created REST APIs with Express and utilized these endpoints in the React frontend to interact with the backend.